Arthur is an avid television and movie fan with horror being his favored genre. If you can name it, he has probably seen it. Twice.

 The Leprechaun franchise is a fascinating one for many reasons.
-They win the award for creativity in their gratuitous nude scenes, they don't even try to be linear in any fashion, and they are very self-aware in how corny they are.
-All of these characteristics and more are what have made this franchise so endearing to its fans.
+They win the award for creativity in their gratuitous nude scenes, they don't even try to be linear in any fashion, and they are very self-aware of how corny they are.
+All of these characteristics and more are what has made this franchise so endearing to its fans.
 Plus, it is one more way for the great Warwick Davis to show off that his size is actually an attribute.
 I have ranked the movies in the Leprechaun franchise from worst to first for your reading pleasure.

 This is actually the newest in the Leprechaun franchise and by far the worst.
 There is a disturbing trend in the horror industry where movies that are not good enough to be a stand-alone film have a franchise tag slapped on them in order to get a little attention (see Hellraiser 5 and beyond).
-This movie has nothing to do with the franchise whatsoever and was a pathetic attempt at a "reboot".
+This movie has nothing to do with the franchise whatsoever and was a pathetic attempt at a "reboot."
 Really, the WWE just had some money to spend and wanted to toss one of their stars into a poorly branded movie.
 I wish I could make up another Leprechaun right now just to put some more space between this movie and the rest of them.

 Leprechaun 4: In Space